audioxide/data/data/posts/20200120-funnyfarm-iii.md

 ‘He likes to hit things.’
 Sunshine shrugged.
 ‘Drummers hit things.’

 Hazard’s mind whirred looking for a hole in this argument, but he couldn’t find one.
-At least, he reasoned, no-one would mistake Theo as someone more important than he was.
+At least, he reasoned, no-one would mistake Theo for someone more important than he was.

 ‘Where can we find him?’